60-Second Summary

 From qualifying leads to building more effective nurture campaigns, buyer intent data helps B2B businesses target leads more effectively, understand what target accounts want, and create more personalized messaging that drives higher conversion rates.

-Using a buyer intent tool like Leadfeeder is the key to unlocking B2B intent data hiding on your website and put that data to work in your marketing efforts.
+Using a buyer intent tool like Leadfeeder is key to unlocking B2B intent data hidden on your website and putting it to work in your marketing efforts.

 Guide to Intent Data for Marketers